-Crystal Palace Coach House is a contemporary renovation within the Belvedere Road Conservation Area of Upper Norwood.
+Crystal Palace Coach House is a contemporary renovation within the Belvedere Road Conservation Area of Upper Norwood (Crystal Palace).

 The site is a compact two-storey former mews house, situated among established, locally Listed Victorian dwellings fronting a narrow lane.
-The site is located within the Belvedere Road Conservation Area, Upper Norwood, which contains the location of Pissaro’s National Gallery painting ‘Fox Hill’ and is close to David’s studio.
+The site is located within the Belvedere Road Conservation Area of Upper Norwood, or more usually known as Crystal Palace and contains the location of Pissaro’s National Gallery painting ‘Fox Hill’.

 The aim of the project was to enlarge the living, cooking and master bedroom spaces.
 The strategy was to relocate the external space to first floor level, forming a sun terrace and freeing up the ground floor footprint for development.
 Sinking the new ground floor allowed generous floor to ceiling heights without impacting on the existing first floor level.